databendlabs/databend/docs/doc/15-sql-functions/30-datetime-functions/toweekofyear.md

 ## Return Type

-Returns an integer that represents the week number within a year, with numbering starting from 1.
+Returns an integer that represents the week number within a year, with numbering ranging from 1 to 53.

 ## Examples